aphan37/CNNModel/README.md

 # CNNTesting
-Script that runs the model and trains using .jpg MRI images.
+Python script to create AlzhiNet model for data training, testing and validating with JPEG MRI images.
 Please change the excel file, folder and directory to the desired destination on your local computer.

 Shared to SURI - Team Dr. Sriram Srinivasan and Dr. Ruth Agada